NEMETHY: Demographics and Cost of Capital

 While there are short-term fluctuations in interest rates caused by economic circumstances and central bank policies, there are also long-term structural trends affecting interest rates.
-This article will look in greater detail and one of the most important of these, namely demographics.
+This article will look in greater detail at one of the most important of these, namely demographics.

 The thesis underpinning this article is that global demographics are likely to make the cost of capital more expensive over the coming decades, negatively affecting equity and asset prices.
 Allow me to walk you through the analysis.